DEIS-Tools/MAES/README.md

 It is thus possible to change these files directly using your favorite editor or IDE.

 The logic controlling the behavior of the robots can be found in [maes_robot_controller.py](maes-ros-slam-ws/src/maes_robot_controller/maes_robot_controller/maes_robot_controller.py).
-Actionservers, subscriptions and services are already setup and can be used inside the `logic_loop_callback` function to control the robot.
+Actionservers, subscriptions and services are already setup and can be used in the main function to control the robot.
-The `logic_loop_callback` function is called whenever a logic tick occurs in MAES.

 The configuration of the ROS2 system can be changed by tuning parameters in [maes_config.yaml](maes-ros-slam-ws/src/maes_ros2_interface/maes_config.yaml) found inside the maes_ros2_interface package in the workspace.
 Note: The field-names must be written in [snake_case](https://en.wikipedia.org/wiki/Snake_case).